UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 FastQC will create an html report for each file you provide, which can then be opened from any web browser such as firefox or chrome.
 As seen in the help page, FastQC can be run from the command line or from a graphic user interface (GUI).
-Using a GUI is generally intuitive but will be unavailable from our VMs, so today we will only look at the command line usage, as that will also give you more flexibility & options going forward.
+Using a GUI is generally intuitive but will be unavailable from our VMs, so today we will only look at the command line usage, as that will also give you more flexibility and options in the future.
 Some important options for the command can be seen in the manual.
 As you will see in the manual, setting the `-h` option as above will call the help page.
 Look up the following options to find what they mean.